 And on and on it went.
 We’re now regularly receiving messages from our Overseas Adventure Travel contact concerning cases we can put in our success file.

-To date, the Elliott Advocacy team and Overseas Adventure Travel have worked together to process successful refund requests totaling more than $200,000.
+To date, the Elliott Advocacy team and Overseas Adventure Travel have worked together to process successful refund requests totaling nearly $300,000.
 And we are still actively working on additional cases.

 So if you, or someone you know, has been waiting for a refund from Overseas Adventure Travel, now is the time to act.
 If you hit a wall with your refund request, send it to the Elliott Advocacy team and we can help.